blockiosaurus/Solthon/CONTRIBUTING.md

-# Contributing to Mpl Project Name
+# Contributing to Solana Python

-This is a quick guide to help you contribute to Mpl Project Name.
+This is a quick guide to help you contribute to Solana Python.

 ## Getting started